Italy-Adriacost

 Heilige Ibis, African sacred ibis, (Threskiornis aethiopicus)

-On the last day Icontinued north towards Gemona.
+On the last day, I continued north towards Gemona.
 Here I had received a tip that I should visit Lake Cornino.
 (Only 90 km from the Austrian border, via Tarvisio).
 Griffon vultures have been fed here for years, and they have increased greatly over the years.
 What I was offered there even left me speechless.
-In Spain I had many seeing vultures, but never seeing so many griffon vultures in such a small piece of earth was a great experience.
+In Spain, I had many seeing vultures, but never seeing so many griffon vultures on such a small piece of earth was a great experience.
 See the great pictures and video recordings.
-Unfortunately, the information center was closed, so I did not get the information I wanted.
+Unfortunately, the information centre was closed, so I did not get the information I wanted.
 There are also injured birds here or juveniles raised alone, young griffon vultures and two examples of Ural owls were kept here.

 Gänsegeier, Eurasian griffon vulture (Gyps fulvus)